flarum/docs/docs/extend/api.md

 ### Lifecycle Hooks

 Some methods on the endpoint allow you to hook certain logic into the lifecycle of the endpoint.
 These are `before`, `after`, and `beforeSerialization` which is often not very different from `after` but is called before it when available on the endpoint.
+For example, you can use these hooks to log additional information (such as marking notifications as read when said endpoint is accessed), or you may need to modify the resulting data before it is serialized.

 ```php
 use Flarum\Api\Endpoint;